nassosstylianou/nicar2019_qgis2/README.md

 ![The Filter Query Builder in QGIS](screenshots/qgis2_scrn4_filter_query_builder.png)

-This is essentially a Query Builder and is quite a powerful tool and something experienced QGIS users will often use to query and filter their data as they explore their data in the process of making a map.
+This Query Builder is a powerful tool and something experienced QGIS users will often use to query and filter as they explore their data before making a map.

 The `Fields` column essentially displays all the columns in your shapefile data, if it helps to think about a shapefile as an Excel spreadsheet, which you can see if you right click on your layer and click `Open Attribute table` .
 This is the data that comes for each feature in your shapefile layer.

 But you can look at the data that each Field contains directly in this Query Builder.
-Now as we mentioned earlier, what we want to do is filter the counties shapefile so that we are seeing just ‘Orange’ county and disregard all others for now.
-So, we want to find the field with the county names and select Orange county.
+As mentioned earlier, what we want to do is filter the counties shapefile so that we are seeing just ‘Orange’ county and disregard all others.
+So we want to find the field with the county names and select Orange county.

 Looking at all the Fields, a safe bet to filter by name would be using the `NAME` column.
 So in our `Fields` column, lets select and double click the `NAME` option.